gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Specifying metadata sources for repositories

 Gradle now allows you to explicitly state for [which metadata files](userguide/repository_types.html#sub:supported_metadata_sources) it should search in a repository.
-You can use this, for example, to gain efficiency when querying a Maven repository by telling Gradle not to look for plain `jar` files anymore when the `pom` file for a module is missing.
+Use the following to configure Gradle to fail-fast resolving a dependency if a POM file is not found first.

     repositories {
          mavenCentral {